jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **prescribed investor rate** , for a multi-rate PIE and an investor, means an applicable tax rate set out in schedule 6, tables 1 and 1B (Prescribed rates: PIE investments and retirement scheme contributions), modified as necessary by section HM 56(2) (Prescribed investor rates: schedular rates) or HM 57B (Prescribed investor rates for new residents)
   - **prescribed period**
   - **prescribed proportion**
-  - **prescribed rate of interest** means the rate of interest declared by regulations made under section RA 21(3) (Regulations) to be the rate applying to employment-related loans
+  - **prescribed rate of interest** means the rate of interest determined by the Commissioner under section 90B of the Tax Administration Act 1994 to be the rate applying to employment-related loans
   - **present value (gross)** , for a life insurer calculating the outstanding claims reserving amount for a claim under an insurance contract, has the meaning given by section EY 24(5) (Outstanding claims reserving amount: non-participation policies not annuities)
   - **present value (net)** means—
     (a) a present value calculated using the risk-free rate of return as the discount rate, net of tax; but